jolicode/castor/doc/04-context.md

 ## Context

 For every command that castor execute, it uses a context object.
-This object contains the default value for the `exec` function (directory, environment variables, pty, tty, etc...).
+This object contains the default value for the `exec` or `watch` function (directory, environment variables, pty, tty, etc...).

 It also contains custom values that can be set by the user and reused in commands.

 The context is immutable, which means that every time you change a value, a new context is created.

 ### Using the context

-The context is passed to the function if it has an argument type-hinted with `Castor\Context`.
+The context is passed to the function if it has an argument type-hinted with `Castor\Context`:

 ```php
 use Castor\Context;